ramipellumbi/FASTRAQ/README.md

 # Fastify-Based NodeJS API Toolkit

-This toolkit provides an efficient, typed, and well-documented web API setup using Fastify, complete with dependency injection, auto-generated documentation, and extensive logging.
+Welcome to the Fastify-Based NodeJS API Toolkit, a platform to create type-safe and well-documented web APIs using Fastify.
+The toolkit seamlessly integrates features like dependency injection, auto-generated documentation, auto-generated react-query client, and comprehensive logging.

 - [License](#license)
 - [Setup](#setup)